Ivy that grew spontaneously in Olivier Arcelus's garden from a local ivy.

 • Soil moisture: cool soil

-• Soil PH: neutral or calcareous
+• Soil PH: neutral or chalky

 • Soil type: all